Abstr4ctz/Szczeszczyr/README.md

-No overlap smart ressurection.
-Handles mouse clicks and keybinds.
+No overlap smart ressurection and corpse tracking.
+Activate through mouse clicks and keybinds.
+Handles Powerful Smelling Salts on all classes.

 Left click to ress.
 Right click to skip to next corpse.